redhat-git-tutorial/slides/slides.md

 - A version control system is a way of tracking changes to one or more files.

-- This is an example of a *bad* version control system:
+- Have you ever done this?

         cp myfile.py myfile.py.20180327

+  That's a form of version control (but not very effective in the long term).

 ---